 Scholarship recipients who were awarded housing in CEU's Residence Center have the option to decline it.
 In such cases, however, RGPP does not cover the costs of alternative accommodation.

 Q. Do you offer any scholarships or support for continued studies after completing the program?

 We do all we can to help our students choose and apply for a place of study after the program, including advice on how to identify suitable funding opportunities, but we cannot provide any financial support or scholarships relating to further studies.

 Q. Can I apply for other financial assistance to supplement the CEU Fellowship provided to RGPP students?

 The financial aid provided to RGPP students is intended to cover most of the costs of living and studying in Budapest during the program.
 However, you are free to seek additional, outside sources of funding if you wish.
 In this case it is your responsibility to comply with the rules of eligibility for such aid.

 Q. If I successfully complete RGGP, will I automatically progress to an MA program at CEU?

 While RGGP does aim to improve your chances of securing a place in postgraduate education by providing you with essential skills and supporting you through the application process, it does NOT guarantee you a place at CEU or any other university, and you will be competing on equal terms with other non-RGGP applicants.
-The Roma Access Programs unit has no say in the CEU admissions process.
+The Romani Studies Program unit has no say in the CEU admissions process.